Swatara State Park: Susquehannock Indians

-Coal and Canals
+Coal and canals

 This region of Pennsylvania was first settled by Europeans in the 1750s.
 Anthracite coal was soon discovered in the area of Tremont.
-Coal mines were soon opened in the area and by the 1820s the demand for coal was such that a canal was built to connect the Susquehanna River with the Schuylkill River.
+Coal mines were opened and by the 1820s the demand for coal was such that a canal was built to connect the Susquehanna River with the Schuylkill River.
 This canal was known as the Union Canal.
 It stretched from Middletown on the Susquehanna through Lebanon and to Reading on the Schuylkill River.
 A 672 acre reservoir was built on the land that is now Swatara State Park.
 A branch canal was built from Lebanon through Pine Grove and on to the reservoir.
 This canal provided water for the main branch of the Union Canal.
 Barges filled with anthracite coal traveled down the canal to the industrial centers of central Pennsylvania.
 The dam holding the reservoir was washed away in the Flood of 1862.
 The dam was never rebuilt and the branch canal was never reopened.
 The Union Canal was closed in 1885, as did most canals during this era as they simply could not compete with the efficiency of the railroads.
 Remains of the dam and five canal locks can still be seen on the grounds of Swatara State Park, providing an example of how nature has taken back some of the land that was used during central Pennsylvania's industrial past.